Search programs

 Research schools and programs

-Both levels should carefully explore each program’s tuition, flexibility, and career support services, as these features can help ensure success in future years.
+Both levels should carefully explore each program’s affordability, flexibility, and career support services, as these features can help ensure success in future years.
+To learn more about any schools that you’re interested in, you can visit the school’s website, contact an admissions counselor, follow the school on social media, or attend an in-person or virtual open house.

 Prepare for tests and applications